dinastyoffreedom/Newdinastycoin/README.md

 To run as a systemd service, copy [monerod.service](utils/systemd/monerod.service) to `/etc/systemd/system/` and [monerod.conf](utils/conf/monerod.conf) to `/etc/`.
-The [example service](utils/systemd/monerod.service) assumes that the user `monero` exists and its home is the data directory specified in the [example config](utils/conf/monerod.conf).
+The [example service](utils/systemd/monerod.service) assumes that the user `dinastycoin` exists and its home is the data directory specified in the [example config](utils/conf/monerod.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to monero-wallet-cli, and possibly monerod, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to dinastycoin-wallet-cli, and possibly monerod, if you get crashes refreshing.

 ## Internationalization